The Moka pot, a classic coffee maker known for its rich flavor and undeniable charm, is a favorite among many home baristas.

 Adjust your grind size slightly finer to increase extraction time without over-extracting the coffee.

-Also, preheat your Moka pot before adding the grounds to ensure it reaches an adequate temperature for brewing.
+Also, preheat your Moka Pot before adding the grounds to ensure it reaches an adequate temperature for brewing.

-7. Water Leakage
+7. Solutions for Water Leakage

-Water leakage is a common issue that plagues Moka pot users and can result in weak, bitter, or burnt-tasting coffee.
+Water leakage is a common issue that plagues Moka Pot users and can result in weak, bitter, or burnt-tasting coffee.

-The problem typically arises from improper assembly or clogged filters leading to pressure loss and steam escaping through the wrong channels.
+The problem typically arises from improper assembly or clogged filters, leading to pressure loss and steam escaping through the wrong channels.

 Thoroughly cleaning the safety valve with white vinegar can remove any residual buildup that may obstruct flow.

-8. Sputtering
+8. Handling Sputtering

 This occurs when the coffee brews too quickly and with too much pressure, causing it to spit and splutter out of the spout.